-But if they are revolutionary marxists what’s all the above bullshit about?
+But if they are revolutionary Marxists what’s all the above bullshit about?
 This is a post to one of their websites during the Net Neutrality debate.
-They seem care a fuck of a lot about technology start ups considering they are anti-capitalists.
-Aren’t venture funded technology startups the very definition of wild west capitalism.
-“Comrade, so nice to see you shaking the invisible hand of venture capital marketplace!”
+They seem care a fuck of a lot about technology startups considering they are anti-capitalists.
+Aren’t venture funded technology startups the very definition of wild west capitalism?
+“Comrade, so nice to see you shaking the invisible hand of the venture capital marketplace!”

 Popular Resistance Creates New Project “Protect Our Internet” Or do they?

 And then Popular Resistance claims to do something quite extraordinary.
 On May 8th 2017 they announce the creation of a new Popular Resistance project called “Protect Our Internet.”
 This website appears to be used to manage their Net Neutrality mailing list, protests and doxxing events.
 They even created a special URL ProtectOurInternet.org.

 The only problem with this claim?
 It is not quite true.
 Protect Our Internet domain was created by someone else.
 Not a member of popular resistance.
 It’s still owned by this person.
 It’s never clear how this was ever “their” website.
 Or if they did any management of the website.